 Each of the carrier air groups launched their strike using different tactics in terms of coordination between their constituent squadrons.
 The Hornet Air Group, under the direction of Capt.
 Marc A. Mitscher, assigned all 10 of its VF-8 F4F Wildcats to escort the VB-8 and VS-8 SBDs, whilst VT-8 went in alone.
 The Enterprise Air Group also elected to keep VF-6’s Wildcats at altitude to cover VB-6 and VS-6, but VT-6 could at least call down support if required from the fighters.
 Only the Yorktown Air Group, realising how vulnerable the torpedo bombers were, provided direct support for the lumbering TBDs – albeit just 6 F4Fs.
 All three carriers kept a healthy reserve of fighters to protect the two Task Forces.
+Our granny developed neurosis a couple of years ago.
+We tried giving her different meds, but they all didn’t work.
+About a year ago, she started taking xanax.
+We couldn’t believe in changes happening.
+Granny takes a 0.5 mg tablet in the morning and at noon, and a 1 mg pill before sleep https://www.savealoonie.com/generic-ambien/.
+The only side effect she has is dry mouth, but sugar candies help a lot.
 Yet again, the Americans were hampered by a shortage of fighters that forced commanders to choose between supporting strikes or protecting their ships.

 In any case, the group rendezvous became a mess – VF-6 failed to find VB-6 and VS-6, instead elected to fly very high cover over what they thought were VT-6s TBDs, with who they had no radio contact.
 The Hornet Air Group was tardy in launching, and then set out on completely the wrong heading for the Japanese fleet, all except for VT-8.
 Cdr John C. Waldron’s squadron alone chose to take a course which unerringly took them directly to Kido Butai.
 Unwittingly, VF-6 was actually escorting Waldron, having mistake his squadron for VT-6.
 Only the Yorktown Air Group, which launched her strike an hour after the others when no further news of further carrier sightings was evident, managed a well-coordinated running rendezvous.